1988 California Proposition 103

-California voters passed Proposition 103 on November 8, 1988.
-It in effect made insurance companies require "prior approval" from the California Department of Insurance before implementing property and casualty insurance rates.
-It passed with 51% of the vote.
+Proposition 103, titled Insurance Rate Reduction and Reform Act, was a California ballot proposition voted on in the 1988 California General Election.
+It passed with 51% of the vote on November 8, 1988.
+Proposition 103 expanded the regulatory capacities of the California Department of Insurance, especially in property and casualty insurance.

-The measure expanded the Department's responsibility for enforcement to include: property insurance, automobile insurance, life insurance and other types of casualty coverage.
-Proposition 103 made the California Insurance Commissioner an elected position (previously being a governor-appointed position).
+The ballot measure required insurers to reduce their rates by at least 20 percent.
+In addition, the act expanded the Department's responsibility for enforcement to include: property insurance, automobile insurance, life insurance and other types of casualty coverage, requiring that the Department approve rates submitted by insurers prior to their taking effect.
+The law also made the California Insurance Commissioner an elected position (previously being a governor-appointed position).

-The ballot measure required insurers "roll back" their rates 20 percent.
 Proposition 103 devised a process enabling consumer participation in the setting of insurance rates, and allowed consumer "intervenors" witness fees and expenses in some cases.

 Insurance regulation

 Insurance types regulated by Proposition 103 are: Personal automobile, dwelling fire, earthquake, homeowners, inland marine, and umbrella; Commercial aircraft, automobile, boiler and machinery, burglary and theft, business owners, earthquake, farm owners, some fidelity, fire, glass, inland marine, medical malpractice, miscellaneous, multi-peril, other liability, professional liability, special multi-peril, umbrella, and coverage under the Longshore and Harbor Workers' Compensation Act.

 According to the California Insurance Commissioner, Proposition 103 "has saved consumers billions" since being implemented, specifically a $4.29 billion per year dividend.
 It also claims "Californians spent 0.3% less on auto insurance in 2010 than they spent in 1989, while the nation spent 43.3% more".
 The Commissioner quotes a 2013 report of the Consumer Federation that more than $100 billion had been saved by consumers in the 25 years after passage.